 References (1-33)

 Fig. 1.
 Global distribution of studies included in a meta-analysis comparing categories of restoration (active versus passive) and individual restoration practices in dryland ecosystems.
 Articles included in the meta-analysis reported agriculture (crop and grazing natural lands) as the main disturbance and included treatment and control groups.
-In light blue is represented the location of studies applying active restoration practices, while in dark blue the location of studies evaluating passive restoration practices.
+Light blue points represent the location of studies that used active restoration practices while dark blue shows those studies using passive recovery practices.

 Fig. 2.
-Overall effect sizes (log response ratio) for the effect of active and passive restoration practices in drylands globally, based on a meta-analysis of published studies.
-The x - axis shows the natural log of the response ratio (mean and 95% confidence interval), whereas the y - axis describes passive (vegetation, soil and grazing exclusion) and active (water supply, vegetation and soil) restoration practices.
-A value of zero of the log response ratio represents there was no difference among both groups compared (treatment and control), while a positive log response ratio value indicates the mean of the treatment group was higher than that of the control group and a negative value indicates the mean of the control group was higher than that of the treatment group.
-Active and passive restoration practices are represented by different colors, color references are at the right of the plot.
+Assessment of overall effect sizes (log response ratio) for active and passive restoration practices.
+A positive log response ratio value indicates the mean of the treatment group was higher than that of the control group and a negative value indicates the mean of the control group was higher than that of the treatment group.

+I think you need to use geom_text and add the sample size associated with each point please.

 Fig. S1.
 Disturbances reported in drylands globally and the category of restoration implemented (active or passive).
 The y- axis represents the frequency of studies that reported each disturbance.
 Light blue represents the frequency of studies that implemented active restoration interventions, while dark blue represents passive restoration studies.